 Feel for bones in your feet.
 There are 26 of them!
 If you can find a picture with the bones of a foot, see if you can feel for the various bones.
 Some are very small and may not be detectable.
 Feel the joints in your toes where the bones connect.
 What do the joints enable your foot to do?

-Finding photographs of animal feet or tracks on-line, printing them, and placing them on index cards will allow for any number of categorization possibilities.
+Finding photographs of animal feet or tracks online, printing them, and placing them on index cards will allow for any number of categorization possibilities.
 Pictures can also be cut out of magazines.
 Your child can sort these cards by the number of toes, the distribution of those toes (all in front, some in front and some in the back), or the visibility or length of the nails.

 You can suggest starting with comparing bird feet for some simplicity.
 Most birds have 4 toes with three facing forward and 1 pointing backward.
 Other birds have 3 forward-facing toes.
 The big surprise is the Ostrich.
 As big as they are they only have two toes!
 You will definitely want to include a picture of an ostrich’s foot in your collection of photos as they are very distinct.

-Next, look for variations among the feet of animals in other groups, such as lizards, frogs, bears, or beetles.
+Next look for variations among the feet of animals in other groups, such as lizards, frogs, bears, or beetles.
 Pick animals that your child has shown interest in.

 How are animal feet like ours?
 How are they different?

 You can invite your child to also consider other functions of an animal’s foot.
 Which feet are made for paddling or moving through water?
-Which feet are made for digging or clinging onto a branch or prey?
+Which feet are made for digging or clinging to a branch or prey?

 In some cases, a foot may be designed for multiple purposes.
 A polar bear’s foot is covered in hair for warmth and to grip ice and snow.
 Their long claws work to assist when pulling themselves up on ice or digging snow caves, but these sharp claws are also used for attacking prey or fighting off other bears.
 A polar bear’s front paws are slightly webbed for swimming, and their large pads balance their weight on the ice making it easy to traverse without falling through!
 Many different forms serving different functions.